Becoming a member of the Network

 Are the Network's courses certified?

-We know the value of professional verification amongst staff and volunteers which is why all of our courses are linked to a certificate and an Open Badge, the new national approach to evidencing training and development.
+We know the value of professional verification for staff and volunteers which is why all of our courses are linked to a certificate and an Open Badge, the new national approach to evidencing training and development.
 All of our courses are also formally CPD certified.
 This means they have been accredited by The CPD Certification Service following independent evaluation and they comply with universally accepted principles of Continual Professional Development (CPD).

 Are the resources downloadable?